zio/zio/docs/datatypes/resource/index.md

 val result4: Task[Any] = Task.acquireReleaseWith(acquire)(release)(use) // More ergonomic API
 ```

-The bracket guarantees us that the `acquiring` and `releasing` of a resource will not be interrupted.
+The acquire release guarantees us that the `acquiring` and `releasing` of a resource will not be interrupted.
 These two guarantees ensure us that the resource will always be released.

 Let's try a real example.
 We are going to write a function which count line number of given file.
 As we are working with file resource, we should separate our logic into three part.
 At the first part, we create a `BufferedReader`.
 At the second, we count the file lines with given `BufferedReader` resource, and at the end we close that resource: